Tiny but mighty: Djibouti's role in geopolitics | DW | 08.04.2021

 According to Hassan Khannenje, director of the Nairobi-based regional think tank the HORN Institute, Guelleh's political course has not translated into prosperity and wealth for Djibouti, at least not to date.
 "If you look at the situation on the ground, the main thing you see is that people are still very poor.
 Djibouti is still one of the poorest countries in the region," he told DW, adding that there is no evidence that the economic situation has seen any improvement compared to neighboring countries.

-On the contrary, the nation's national debt has risen sharply in recent years, reaching around 70% of its present gross domestic product.
+Djibouti's national debt has risen sharply in recent years — reaching about 70% of its present gross domestic product.
 The government has invested the borrowed money in extensive infrastructure projects, including the railroad line between Addis Ababa in Ethiopia and Djibouti's capital, Djibouti city.
 The funds have also gone into investing in the port and creating a special economic zone.
 But with the money coming primarily from Chinese financiers, the terms and conditions attached to the loans might be questionable.

-Jean-Pierre Cabestan, professor of International Studies at Hong Kong Baptist University, is a researcher in China's growing influence in Djibouti.
+Jean-Pierre Cabestan, a professor of international studies at Hong Kong Baptist University, researches China's growing influence in Djibouti.
 He says that, in fact, "Guelleh has managed to make the most of Djibouti's geopolitical location.

-For example, the port generates regular income for the state budget, and rental income from the military bases — amounting to more than €100 million ($120 million) annually — is also a significant source of foreign currency coming into the country.
+The port generates regular income for the state budget, and rental income from the military bases — amounting to more than €100 million ($119 million) annually — is also a significant source of foreign currency coming into the country.

-But there are questions about the real motivation why Guelleh and his government wish to turn the country into a major industrial player, especially when it comes to why they're using Chinese loans to that end.
+But there are questions about the real motive for why Guelleh and his government wish to turn the country into a major industrial player, especially when it comes to why they're using Chinese loans to do so.
 "I doubt that Djibouti will ever become more than a transit center for Ethiopia and the region.
 The population is very small, and it will take a very long time to train enough people to work in industrial companies," Cabestan said in an interview with DW.

-Hassan Khannenje meanwhile believes that China's presence — and other global players — in the country poses another problem.
+Khannenje said the presence of China and other global players posed another problem.
 "These military bases serve as protection for the ruling elites because of course, these powerful people have an interest in maintaining the status quo in the country," Khannenje said.

-However, maintaining that status quo would certainly hinder the strengthening of democratic processes in the country, where the influence of traditional clans strongly characterizes social structures.
+Maintaining that status quo would hinder the strengthening of democratic processes in the country, where the influence of traditional clans strongly characterizes social structures.
 "Through these relations with major powers, the rulers can generate income to maintain their patronage networks, and thus secure their power in the country."

-If President Guelleh is re-elected on April 9, he could soon break a record; an election win would mean he'd have the longest tenure of any president since Djibouti's independence from France in 1977.
-The current record holder is his immediate predecessor, Hassan Gouled Aptidon — Guelleh's uncle, who spent 22 years in office.
+If Guelleh is reelected on April 9, he would have the longest tenure of any president since Djibouti's independence from France in 1977.
+The current record holder is his immediate predecessor, Hassan Gouled Aptidon — Guelleh's uncle — who spent 22 years in office.

 This article has been adapted from German.